Park is closed

 Picnic and day-use areas

-A small picnic area with picnic tables.
+There is a small day-use area with picnic tables.

 Viewing wildlife